withspectrum/danger-plugin-labels/README.md

 #### `rules` (required)

-The labels option lets you specify a whitelist of labels to apply.
+Rules lets you specify which labels to apply depending on which checkboxes are ticked:

 ```js
 schedule(labels({